 There was a hitch of silence.
 For a second, I thought Potter was going to ignore his dad completely.
 But then he said, just as restrained and polite as his father, “Yeah.
 They did.”

-Mr. Potter was going to look for me.
-Lil' old me who was, currently, standing right outside in the hallway, eavesdropping on his conversation.
-Lil' old me who was about to be discovered by the participants of said conversation.
-Lil' old me who had a long-standing, rocky re-hate-tionship with one of said participants of said conversation.
+But then, things started to click together.
+Mr. Potter was going to leave to find me...
+Me, the girl who was currently standing right outside in the hallway.
+The girl who was about to be discovered eavesdropping on his conversation.
+The girl who had a long-standing, rocky re-hate-tionship with one of the said participants of said conversation.

-It was screaming, but it was already to late.
+It was screaming, but it was already too late.
 Just as I started to back away further into the darkness of the hallway, there was the sound of two chairs scraping back and ominous footsteps.

 .
-Potter, who was standing behind him, stopped too, raising his eyebrows and leaning against the kitchen table in a manner that said, ‘This ought to be good.’
+Potter, who was standing behind him in the doorway, stopped too, raising his eyebrows and leaning against the kitchen table in a manner that said, ‘This ought to be good.’

 “Hi,” Mr. Potter blurted out, obviously rattled at my genie-like appearance into his doorway.

-I took in a deep breath, trying to appear as ignorant and blithe as possible, as if I’d just had the most amazing time chatting up reporters and signing book deals and agreeing to doing Coca-Cola commercials, and hadn’t just heard every word of the almost blowout
+I took in a deep breath, trying to appear as ignorant and blithe as possible, as if I’d just had the most amazing time chatting up reporters and signing book deals and not hearing every word of the almost blowout

 At ease.
 I was one-hundred-percent at ease.

-“Agatha!”
+“Agatha.”
 Mr. Potter cleared his throat and adjusted his already saggy tie, hastily putting on a rather unconvincing smile.
 “Good to see you.
 We are so sorry for the paparazzi problem — ”

 “Why?”
-I cocked my head in sincere confusion as I breezed past him, through the doorway and into the brightly lit kitchen.
+I cocked my head in what I hoped to be sincere confusion as I breezed past him, through the doorway and into the brightly lit kitchen.
 I needed some water, stat.
 My throat was getting dry with nerves, plus I needed something to occupy my mouth before I started rambling (and no, Potter’s lips was not

 “You can say that again,” Potter drawled out just low enough for me to hear as I passed him.
 My hip rammed into the table he was leaning against as I flinched.

 “That is enough,” Mr. Potter slashed through, sending me an apologetic look.
 “Agatha, I’m so sorry — ”

-I was determined not to say anything snarky.
-I gulped the water down ferociously to prevent myself from opening my mouth and spitting out a nasty reply.
+I grabbed a glass off the smooth marble counter and filled it with water from the Potters' state-of-the-art sink that, incidentally, had about as many different settings as a Jacuzzi.
+I was determined not to say anything snarky, so I gulped the water down ferociously to prevent myself from opening my mouth and spitting out a nasty reply.